EdwardShanahan07/fitness-meals/README.md

 3. Name your app name
 4. Select your region
 5. Open the settings tab, and click the "Reval Config Vars"
-6. Add DATABASE_URL to Config Vars and use your datbase url as the value
+6. Add DATABASE_URL to Config Vars and use your database url as the value
 7. Add SECRET_KEY to Config Vars and use your secret key
 8. Add CLOUDINARY_URL to Config Vars and use your Cloudinary API Environment Variable
 9. Select the Deploy tab, choose GitHub as your deployment method